Maui wildfires death toll rises to 99 as crews continue search for missing victims

 "It's not just ash on your clothing, when you take it off," he said.
 "It's our loved ones."

+Videos posted to social media showed people running into the ocean to escape the blaze as the roads were filled with cars and had come to a standstill.

-The first group of dead bodies that were recovered were all found either in the water or in their cars.
+The first recovered bodies all found either in the water or in vehicles.

 More than 2,200 structures were destroyed with roughly 86% of them being residential buildings, Green said.
 The state has made 402 hotel rooms and 1,400 Airbnb units available as shelter for those displaced by the fires, Green said.
 In addition, 160 citizens have offered up their own homes as shelters.